Important Safety Information

 Contraindications (not recommended for)

-• Anyone who is currently pregnant or breastfeeding or planning to become pregnant in the near future.
+- Individuals who are currently pregnant, breastfeeding, or planning to become pregnant in the near future.

 Hormone Replacement Therapy (HRT)